johnNewMan66/Basic-Programs/README.md

 Add programs that are easy to moderate in difficulty level

 Folder structure:-
-1) add to projects folder with FILENAME.extension
+1) add to programs folder with FILENAME.extension